zephyrproject-rtos/zephyr/boards/arm/rpi_pico/doc/index.rst

 Overview
 ********

-The Raspberry Pi Pico is a small, low-cost, versatile board from Raspberry Pi.
-It is equipped with an RP2040 SoC, an on-board LED, a USB connector, and an SWD interface.
-The USB bootloader allows it to be flashed without any adapter, in a drag-and-drop manner.
+The Raspberry Pi Pico and Pico W are small, low-cost, versatile boards from Raspberry Pi.
+They are equipped with an RP2040 SoC, an on-board LED, a USB connector, and an SWD interface.
+The Pico W additionally contains an Infineon CYW43439 2.4 GHz Wi-Fi/Bluetoth module.
+The USB bootloader allows the ability to flash without any adapter, in a drag-and-drop manner.
-It is also possible to flash and debug the Pico with its SWD interface, using an external adapter.
+It is also possible to flash and debug the boards with their SWD interface, using an external adapter.

 Hardware